FlatFilers/flatfile-core-libraries/.changeset/smooth-mice-collect.md

 '@flatfile/vue': patch
 ---

-Fix to allow clipboard read and write in embedded iFrame components
+Fix to allow clipboard read and write in embedded iframe components